-So college is cool and all, the idea of higher education and of pursuing and honing in on your craft is wonderful.
+So college is cool and all because the idea of higher education and of pursuing and honing in on your craft is wonderful.
 But what is four years of institutionalized learning if you have nothing to show for it?
-No work that you are passionate about and want to share with others because you're genuinely proud of it?
+Is it really worth it if you don't have any work that you are passionate about and want to share with others because you're genuinely proud of it?

-You check into the assembly line of people passing through the classes and getting handed another diploma just with a different name and maybe similar grade point averages.
+Why add to the assembly line system of people passing through classes and being handed a diploma just with a different name and grade point averages?

 To me, college is all about taking risks, using the resources you've been provided to learn as much as you can, asking stupid questions, creating the kind of art you're both afraid of and in love with.
 Doing the things you've always wanted to do and never had the courage to.
 Four years to mess everything up, risk it all and learn from your mistakes.